 Both Sue and Mark are nature lovers and outdoor enthusiasts.

 Sue is a writer and also the creator of this blog.
 Generally speaking, she is a creative soul who dabbles in jewelry making, music making, and merriment making.
 She loves DIY projects, especially if it relates to restoring and/or re-purposing something.

-Recently, after 6 years of blogging on this and her other blogs, Sue has become a published writer–initially by accident, and thereafter by sheer effort.
+After 6 years of blogging on this and her other blogs, Sue became a published writer–initially by accident, and thereafter by sheer effort.